 English learners can use word-to-word bilingual dictionaries, translated test directions, and 50% extended time during SAT School Day.Learn more about English learner supports

-View a list (.pdf/551 KB) of approved word-to-word dictionaries for students to use during SAT School Day.
+View a list (.pdf/1.36 MB) of approved word-to-word dictionaries for students to use during SAT School Day.

-Here are additional educator resources created to support an SAT School Day administration:
+Here are additional educator resources created to support the fall 2023 SAT School Day administration:

 - Outreach Resources: Download these resources to inform students and parents about SAT School Day.